 The University would like to thank all of the staff and students for their resilience and commitment throughout the Covid-19 pandemic.
 Across the whole University community, everyone contributed in their own way to make sure that students were taught and supported and that essential operations continued.

-Since April, national guidance has been significantly simplified and focuses on the country living with Covid-19 and managing it in the same way as any other respiratory infection.
+National guidance now focuses on the country living with Covid-19 and managing it in the same way as any other respiratory infection.
 Access to free testing for the general public ended, with symptomatic and asymptomatic testing no longer required for most people.
 Free Covid testing is now targeted towards the most vulnerable and those working in NHS and Social Care.
 People with symptoms associated with a respiratory infection are asked to exercise personal responsibility to help reduce the spread of infection.

 Please refer to the guidance on this webpage for the University’s approach to living with Covid-19.